Enable distributed tracing

 |

-JSON pointer to the task position in the workflow definition (task events only). |
+The JSON pointer to the task’s position in the workflow definition (only present for task-level events). |

 -